Frinkiac-7/robcoin-client/README.md

 - `Issue: Only accepts whole number transactions`: Next version will add the ability to post transactions with decimal values of .01 to .99.

 - `Feature: Establish actual cryptocurrency`: Explore possibility of converting robcoin from pseudo to actual cryptocurrency

+- `Feature: Account transactions & history`: Currently, the app only allows for balance tracking so a ledger is the next logical enhancement.

+- `Feature: See a chart of my balance history`: This is a nice to have feature that would likely follow the ledger enhancement.

+- `Feature: Foreign exchange rates`: The ability to determine exchange rates against other currencies would be an interesting challenge.

 ## Development Process